Actively Recruiting

 • Open wounds or skin conditions preventing sensor placement

-• Immune deficiencies requiring protective isolation
+• Immune deficiencies needing protective isolation

 • Limb reduction defects

-• Bleeding disorders or ongoing need for blood thinning treatment
+• Bleeding disorders or ongoing anticoagulation

-• Receiving palliative or hospice care for life-limiting conditions (such as trisomy 13 or 18)
+• Receiving palliative or hospice care for life-limiting conditions

 • Known visual impairment at enrollment

-• No English-speaking caregivers
+• Non-English speaking caregivers

 AI-Screening